PASSIONLab/BELLA/README.md

 **Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM .sam outfile in a simpler format usable as input to the evaluation code when using real data set.

-To run:
 ```
 python3 SAMparser.py <bwamem-output>
 ```

 **Ground truth generation for synthetic data set**: mafconvert.py allows to transform the .MAF file from PBSIM (Pacbio read simulator) in a simpler format usable as input to the evaluation code when using synthetic data set.

-To run:
 ```
 python mafconvert.py axt <maf-file> > <ground-truth.txt>
 ```

-To run the evalaution program:
+To run the evaluation program:

 ```
 cd analysis